 No standard definition has been established for “allergen-free” either, and no testing is required of companies.
 More often than not, “allergen-free” indicates that the product includes no fragrances on the European Union’s “List of Substances Which Cosmetic Products Must Not Contain Except Subject to Restrictions and Conditions Laid Down” or other compounds typically identified as allergens.
 Some manufacturers use human repeated insult patch testing (HRIPT) for allergy testing.

 Each manufacturer defines this term in its own way, often using it liberally, as no standard definition of hypoallergenicity has been established.
 HRIPT of about 100 to 200 subjects and cumulative irritation testing (smaller panel) are the common methods of evaluation.
 Occasionally, photoreactivity testing is conducted, depending on the product type.

 When a product lacks common fragrance ingredients, particularly those most often linked to allergic sensitivity, or a traditional fragrance intended to impart scent to a product, its manufacturer can label the formulation as fragrance-free.
 However, the appearance of the expression “fragrance-free” on a product does not necessarily mean that a fragrance is not included.
-Companies sometimes include fragrance subcomponents or botanicals to render a cosmetic or preservative ...
+Companies sometimes include fragrance subcomponents or botanicals to ...